derekvance21/clj-bball/NOTES.md

 ## Todo

+- [ ] send all the games as just a single vector of maps, so the entire thing can just be transacted
 - [ ] select color scheme
 - [ ] select zone layout
 - [ ] exclude button in the team selector.
 Doing select all then unselect given teams isn't great